 By using same arguments as those used in Section~\ref{subsec:Mult_Liberte}, one can build multiplicative bases of~$\ASM$ by setting, for any ASM~$\delta$,

 This gives another way to prove the freeness of~$\ASM$ by using same arguments as those of Theorem~\ref{thm:MT_Libre}.
-Hence, $\ASM$ is freely generated by the elements $\EE_{M^\delta}$ (resp. $\HH_{M^\delta}$) where the $\delta$ are ASMs such that the~$M^\delta$ are connected (resp. anti-connected) $1$-packed matrices.
-First dimensions of algebraic generators of~$\ASM$ are
+Hence, $\ASM$ is freely generated by the elements $\EE_{\delta}$ (resp. $\HH_{\delta}$) where the $\delta$ are ASMs such that the~$M^\delta$ are connected (resp. anti-connected) $1$-packed matrices.
+The first few numbers of algebraic generators of~$\ASM$ are